October 6, 2016

 - Some individuals with ESRD who had health care coverage with an employer or union through a Medicare Advantage carrier may be able to switch from their employer or union health care coverage to a Medicare Advantage plan offered by that carrier.

 - Enrollment in a Medicare Advantage plan may be possible after a successful kidney transplant.
-However, it is important to note that Medicare coverage will end 36 months after a successful kidney transplant if the Medicare beneficiary only has Medicare as a result of ESRD.
+However, it is important to note that Medicare coverage will end 36 months after a successful kidney transplant if the Medicare beneficiary only is enrolled in Medicare as a result of ESRD.

-For all Medicare beneficiaries with End Stage Renal Disease and enrolled in Medicare Advantage, their Medicare Advantage plan will be their primary health care coverage.
-The Medicare Advantage plan ID card should be used instead of the red, white, and blue card issued by Medicare for all doctor's visits and health care services.
+For all Medicare beneficiaries with end-stage renal disease and enrolled in Medicare Advantage, their Medicare Advantage plan will be their primary health care coverage.
+The Medicare Advantage plan ID card should be used instead of the red, white, and blue card issued by Original Medicare for all doctor’s visits and health care services.